HDFGroup/hdf5/release_docs/README.md

 In develop:
 * Create the new HISTORY-\[VERSION 1\]-\[VERSION 2\].txt file
-    * If there is an experimental HISTORY file, concatenate RELEASE.txt onto it and use that
+    * If there is an experimental HISTORY file, add RELEASE.txt to the beginning of it and use that
     * Otherwise, start with RELEASE.txt
     * Add the introduction boilerplate like in the other HISTORY files (TOC, etc.)
 * Delete any experimental HISTORY file